 "But this year, those same kind of reports began to come out again and we thought this year we wanted to deal with it."

 Concerning rumors that he would be fired if the Jazz failed to get past the first round of the NBA playoffs, Sloan said: "I don't think anyone puts more pressure on myself than I do," he said "Outside pressures are things you can't deal with so there's no need to get upset about them."

 Sloan's assistants were informed of the decision earlier this week and members of the Utah Jazz team were given the news just prior to this morning's news conference at the Jazz 100 Club in the Salt Palace.

-Miller lauded Sloan's leadership, citing his "impeccable work ethic, his stability as a head coach, consistency in handling the players, knowledge of the game, the example he sets" as key factors in the decision.
+Miller lauded Sloan's leadership, citing his "impeccable work ethic, his stability as a head coach, consistency in handling the players, knowledge of the game (and) the example he sets" as key factors in the decision.

 "I also want to highlight how important it is to us that our players respect Jerry so much.
-I know they have a high professional regard for him and they really like him as a person," Miller said.
+I know they have a high professional regard for him and they really like him as a person.

 "We can't imagine ourselves in a situation where we have a coach who we would like better.
 We want Jerry to be with us for a long time.
 This announcement is a reflection of our respect and support for Jerry Sloan and for his staff."

 Sloan is completing his third season as head coach of the Jazz.
 He took over for Frank Layden in December 1988.
 Since that time, he has compiled a 148-79 record (.650), the best winning percentage by a head coach in franchise history.
 Sloan has led the Jazz to one Midwest Division Championship (1988-89) and to a second-place finish last year, just one game out of first place.
 He is also the only head coach to have led the Jazz to more than 50 wins in a season, doing so all three years as head coach.
-His teams have set records for most wins , most road wins , most victories at home and have consistently led the league in defense and field goal percentage.
+His teams have set records for most wins , most road wins and most victories at home.